 Display Ideas for Mini Paintings

 The free and easy way of displaying mini paintings is to lean them against a sturdy item, like a stack of books or a wall.
-Some of my paintings are on cradle board, which varies in depth, and will stand up on its own without support.
+Most of my paintings on board come with a sticky-backed or saw toothed hanger attached to the back.
+Wire hangers are attached to all works on cradle board.

-The paintings on board or masonite may be displayed on mini wooden or acrylic hinged easels.
-Another option is to mount your new artwork on reclaimed wood or another sound surface.
+Other options are to display paintings on mini wooden or acrylic hinged easels or to mount your new artwork on reclaimed wood or another sound surface.

 Framing is a nice option, but it is important that you follow a few rules when framing encaustic artwork.
 If matting & framing in an enclosed style, be certain that the glass or plexiglas is raised above, and not touching the surface of your painting.
 Leaving an encaustic painting exposed is a great option when framing.
-I recommend using what is called a "floater frame."
-A floater frame keeps the painting edges off and away from the edges of the frame.
+I recommend using what is called a "floater frame" - see above right.
+A floater frame keeps the painting edges off and away from the frame's edge.

-When the encaustic painting is left exposed while on display, it allows you to lightly dust & buff the surface for a shiny top layer.
+When the encaustic painting is left exposed, it allows you to lightly dust & buff the surface for a shiny top layer.
 Use a seamless, lint-free cloth, and gently rub in small circles across your artwork to brighten the shine.

 Like all fine artwork, do not display your art in direct sunlight.
 Filtered or indirect sunlight is ok.